Targeting relative risk heterogeneity with causal forests: Relative risk causal forests

 \subsection{Omnibus testing}

-Our main question of interest is whether the forests' overall predictions of TEH are well-calibrated.
-The \textbf{grf} package includes a \emph{test\_calibration} function that assesses this based on a linear fit \citep{Tibshirani2023}.
-Specifically, let $\widetilde{Y} = Y - \widehat{Y}(X)$ and $\widetilde{W} = W - \widehat{W}(X)$ be the covariate-adjusted outcome and treatment vectors respectively. $\hat{\tau}(X_i)$ represents the causal forest's predictions of heterogeneity, while $\bar{\tau}(X)$ indicates the causal forest's mean prediction.
-The function fits the coefficients $\alpha$ and $\beta$ in the linear equation
+Our final step is to evaluate whether the forest's individual-level relative treatment effect predictions $\hat{\tau}_{RR}(X_i)$ are well-calibrated and statistically significant.
+To this end, we develop an omnibus test for the detection of overall heterogeneity, extending the calibration test proposed by \citet{tibshirani_grf_2023} to the multiplicative setting.

+The \texttt{grf} package assesses the overall quality of a forest via a simple linear fit on held-out data.
+Let $\widetilde{Y}$ and $\widetilde{W}$ denote the residualized outcome and treatment vectors as before, and let $\hat{\tau}_{RD}(X_i)$ represent the individual predicted absolute treatment effects.
+Define $\bar{\tau}_{RD}(X) = \mathbb{E}[\hat{\tau}_{RD}(X_i)]$ as the mean prediction across the test set.
+The test fits the linear model

-A coefficient near $\alpha=1$ indicates that the mean forest prediction is centered, since a one-unit change in $\widetilde{W}$ approximately corresponds to a change of $\bar{\tau}(X)$ in $\widetilde{Y}$, as expected.
-A coefficient of $\beta=1$ indicates that the individual heterogeneity estimates from the forest are well-calibrated.
-Note that when $\alpha = \beta = 1$, Equation \ref{eq:grfomni} reduces to $\widetilde{Y} = \widetilde{W} \hat{\tau}(X_i)$.
-The p-value on $\beta$ is used as a significance test for overall evidence of heterogeneity in the data, since it means there is sufficient signal contained in the individual $\hat{\tau}(X_i)$ levels after adjusting for $\bar{\tau}(X)$.
+where $\alpha$ indicates whether the mean forest prediction is centered and $\beta$ indicates whether the individual HTE estimates are well-calibrated.
+A ``correct'' forest would have $\alpha = \beta = 1$, and Equation \ref{eq:grfomni} would reduce to $\widetilde{Y}_i = \widetilde{W}_i \hat{\tau}_{RD}(X_i)$.
+The p-value on $\beta$ is then used as an omnibus test for absolute heterogeneity: a small p-value indicates that the individual predictions contain significant explanatory signal beyond the global average.

-We use a similar approach to modify this test for the relative Risk Ratio, again building upon Poisson regression in a GLM framework.
-Given a fitted causal forest, we can slightly modify Equation \ref{eq:leafte} to yield relative (rather than absolute) conditional average treatment effect estimates $\hat{\tau}_{RR}$ for each individual in the held-out test set.
-Starting with the baseline model $Y \sim X + W$, we then look at the ANOVA p-value of adding the additional term $\log(\hat{\tau}_{RR})$ to yield

-To calibrate the expected power of this test at $n=10,000$, we generate several datasets using the procedure detailed above.
-We then replace $\log(\hat{\tau}_{RR})$ in Equation \ref{eq:glmomni} with a binary indicator term $T$, which indicates whether each individual's temperature is above or below 38, and therefore whether their baseline risk $\hat{p}_i$ was adjusted up or down.
-This yields the equation

-where the p-value on $T$ now represents the ``true'' ANOVA test p-value given the known correct model.